 The partners involved in this public/private sector platform include representatives of public administration, vehicle and components manufacturers, technological centres, research centres and universities.

 Likewise, SERNAUTO is a member of many other associations, consortia and projects at both national and European level.

 of the value of the vehicle provided by suppliers.

-million euros turnover in the components sector in 2020.
+billion euros turnover in the components sector in 2021.

 of suppliers turnover is invested in R&D&I

 RT @industria40_na: Workshop internacional: Aplicaciones de la electrónica impresa al sector de la movilidad 📅 15 de septiembre 🕓 9:00 - 1…